simoncoles/2025-10-Social-Psychology-Discussion/Response.md

 Find a paper about using ethics to analyse every day actions Did she meet those reasonable expectations

+Find soemthing about standard leak detection
+Refer back to phone hacking, seen in that context too

 Then look at what the court found

+What either one didn’t wasn’t illegal or indeed unethical The harm to Vardy was at her own hand
+That Vardy sued for defamation indicated she felt her actions were unethical/shameful

+The legal case was libel/defmation not the act so their judgement on the ethics wasn’t a thing

 ## Post 1 Question 2